eruber/PyQtLineEditProgressBar/README.md

 ## Installation ##
 Via Python's package installer:

-	pip install PyQtLineEditProgressBar

-or from the package source as a user:

-	pip install .

-or from the package source as a developer:

-	pip install -e .
+	pip install pyqtlineeditprogressbar

 ## Testing ##
-Once installed the **demo.py** file can be executed to demonstrate usage:
+Once installed the **demo.py** module can be executed to demonstrate usage:

-	python demo.py
+	from pyqtlineeditprogressbar import demo
+	demo.main()

 The results of executing this file should look similar to the animation below.